xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

    ![541-product-details-sale-selector.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-details-sale-selector.png)
 4. Click **Update product** to save changes.

-Products with a sale price enabled will be marked with 'Sale' tag on the product listing pages in the store Admin area.
+Products with a sale price enabled are marked with a 'Sale' tag on the product listing pages in the store Admin area.

 ![541-product-list-sale.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-list-sale.png)